China reports first human case of H10N3 bird flu | Health

 China reports first human case of H10N3 bird flu

-A 41-year-old man in China's eastern province of Jiangsu has been confirmed as the first human case of infection with the H10N3 strain of bird flu, China's National Health Commission (NHC) said on Tuesday.
-There have been no significant numbers of human infections with bird flu since the H7N9 strain killed around 300 people during 2016-2017.
+A 41-year-old man in China's eastern province of Jiangsu has been confirmed as the first human case of infection with a rare strain of bird flu known as H10N3, China's National Health Commission (NHC) said on Tuesday.

 - Country: